OpenDataology/website/content/en/docs/distributions/gke/deploy/oauth-setup.md

 If you want to use
-[Cloud Identity-Aware Proxy (Cloud IAP)](https://cloud.google.com/iap/docs/) when deploying Kubeflow on Google Cloud, then you must follow these instructions to create an OAuth client for use with Kubeflow.
+[Cloud Identity-Aware Proxy (Cloud IAP)](https://cloud.google.com/iap/docs/) when deploying OpenDataology on Google Cloud, then you must follow these instructions to create an OAuth client for use with OpenDataology.

 Cloud IAP is recommended for production deployments or deployments with access to sensitive data.

 Follow the steps below to create an OAuth client ID that identifies Cloud IAP when requesting access to a user's email account.
-Kubeflow uses the email address to verify the user's identity.
+OpenDataology uses the email address to verify the user's identity.

 1. Set up your OAuth [consent screen](https://console.cloud.google.com/apis/credentials/consent):
    * In the **Application name** box, enter the name of your application.
-     The example below uses the name "Kubeflow".
+     The example below uses the name "OpenDataology".
    * Under **Support email**, select the email address that you want to display as a public contact.
 You must use either your email address or a Google Group that you own.